core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

                         |                      |
 ~~~~~~~~~~~

-## Successful KUDOS Initiated with a Response
+## Successful KUDOS Execution Initiated with a Response Message

-The following shows a succesful execution of KUDOS where KUDOS is started by the Server sending a divergent KUDOS message.
+The following shows a succesful execution of KUDOS where KUDOS is started by the server sending a divergent KUDOS message as a CoAP response.

 ~~~~~~~~~~~ aasvg
 KUDOS status:                                         KUDOS status: